-Divorce records are public records in Illinois unless otherwise sealed.
+Illinois divorce records are public unless otherwise sealed.
 Members of the public can view divorce records online or at Circuit Court Clerk Offices.
 To obtain copies of divorce court records, they must submit formal requests providing the following information:

 - Full names of the parties involved in the divorce

 Circuit Clerks charge for copies of divorce records.
 Note that only plain copies of divorce records are available to the public.
 Certified copies of divorce records are only provided to those involved in those divorces or those provide court orders authorizing access to those records.